Advanced Physics I

 Particle Physics and Cosmology - Fundamental Forces, Antiparticles, Feynman Diagrams, Classifying Particles, Conservation Laws, Strange Particles and Strangeness, Models for Quarks, Big-bang, Expansion of Universe, Hubble Constant, Dark Matter, Microwave Background, Latest Models.

 Thermal - Heat, Internal Energy, Specific Heat, Heat Transfer, Second Low, Entropy, Heat Processes.

-This course has similarities to PHYS1150, PHYS1200, or PHYS1205.
-If you have successfully completed any of these courses you cannot enrol in this course.
+This course has similarities to PHYS1150 and PHYS1200 If you have successfully completed either of these courses you cannot enrol in this course.

 2 Unit Mathematics with a result in Bands 5 or 6 and Physics